revng/revng/docs/Overview.rst

 TODO: image

 TODO: bullet list

-Just as a compiler, QEMU is divided in:
+Just as a compiler, QEMU is divided into:

 * a frontend: transforms each input instruction into tiny code instructions;
 * a mid-end: performs a set of target-independent, lightweight optimizations such as constant propagation and dead code elimination;